John Vincent Bellezza

 Since the 1980s and particularly in the last few years, dozens of tombs have been discovered in and near the villages of Spiti.
 However, not one of these tombs has been properly studied or preserved.
 Often when local people encounter tombs they are emptied of valuable artifacts, all other objects and human remains being discarded.
 Both laypeople and monks and nuns are responsible for this plunder.

 It is especially regretful that those in the religious orders in Spiti are directly and indirectly involved in the looting of tombs.
 Buddhism is based on an ethic of doing no harm but that does not seem to extend to the region’s pre-Buddhist heritage.
 A millennium of the Spitian population dismantling its ancient cultural legacy has expurgated most of the early historical record.
-However, the active elimination of ancient customs and traditions has very much intensified in the last 20 or 30 years.
+However, the active elimination of ancient customs and traditions has very much intensified in the last twenty or thirty years.

 The problem of looting is exacerbated by the proximity of ancient cemeteries to the villages of Spiti, making despoilment a relatively easy task.
 Opened tombs are occasionally covered back up again (usually after being emptied), but this is an exception because the sites are usually given over to redevelopment.*